weasdown/GMAT-Python-simple/plugins/README.md

 These have been compiled and tested with GMAT R2025a.
 You can also compile the plugins yourself by following the [GMAT compilation tutorial](https://gmat.atlassian.net/wiki/spaces/GW/pages/380273355/Compiling+GMAT+CMake+Build+System).

+Throughout these instructions, `[GMAT]` refers to the root directory of your GMAT installation, e.g.
+`.../gmat-win-2025a`.

 ## Installation steps

 1) Download a fresh copy of GMAT from https://sourceforge.net/projects/gmat/files/latest/download and extract it.
 For